 Explain that you will share detailed facts later on, as the crash is still under investigation.
 Share limited information regarding any injuries you sustained in the crash.
 Descriptions should be general, such as a broken leg or back pain.
 Explain that the extent and severity of those injuries is not clear yet, and that you are seeking and continuing medical care.

-Information Not to Share with an Insurance Adjuster
+Information Not to Share with an Insurance Adjuster in Georgia

 - Your work (type of work, name and address of employer, salary)